rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 - Running alongside the existing gas mechanic (EIP-1559)

 The separation of the pricing mechanics between EIP-1559 transactions and blob transactions (blob gas is priced independently) prevents one from affecting the other in case of peak.

+## Use case

+This paragraph come mainly from the [eip-4844](https://eips.ethereum.org/EIPS/eip-4844) specification.

+### Optimistic rollups

+With Optimism rollup, the underlying data  are only submitted in case of a challenge with the fraud proofs.

+The fraud proof system can verify the transition in smaller steps, loading at  most a few values of the blob at a time through calldata.

+For each value:

+- It would provide a KZG proof and use the point evaluation precompile to verify the value against the versioned hash that was submitted before,
+- Then perform the fraud proof verification on that data as is done today.

+### ZK rollup

+ZK rollups would provide two commitments to their transaction or state delta data:

+- The blob commitment, which the protocol ensures points to available  data.
+- ZK rollup’s own commitment using whatever proof system the rollup uses internally.

+They would use a proof of equivalence protocol, using the point evaluation precompile, to prove that the two commitments refer to the same data.

 ## References